Princess Theatre Tickets

 It is recommended to request stalls seating.
 Grand Circle not suitable for elderly/disabled or patrons who suffer vertigo.
 Frames and crutches are stored in either the recesses in the front and back of stalls, or in the Front of House Manager's office and returned at interval and conclusion of performances.
 Patrons are advised of storage area and all items are marked with the patrons row and seat number.

 Facilities for Wheelchair Users

-Wheelchair and disabled bookings must be booked directly with the Princess Theatre box office on (03) 9299 9800.
+Wheelchair and disabled bookings must be booked directly with the Book wheelchair seating directly with the Regent Theatre Box Office anytime between 9am-5pm Monday to Friday on (03) 9299 9800.